Gran Sabana: Geography

-This region was subjected to several periods of uplift and subsidence and were subjected to variable erosion.
-The large remaining isolated sandstone beds are called "tepuis" in the language of the indigenous inhabitants of the region.
-The road of El Dorado to Santa Elena de Uairén goes from an elevation of 200 to 1500 m in less than 30 km, in a place called "La Escalera" (a rise with a paved street).
-The formation of rocky and sandy soils support a savanna vegetation on the higher elevations with dense jungle vegetation occurs in depressions and dense forests along the rivers.
+The region experienced several periods of uplift, subsidence and erosion.
+The large remaining isolated sandstone beds are known as tepuis in the indigenous language.
+The road from El Dorado to Santa Elena de Uairén rises from 200 to 1500 m in less than 30 km in La Escalera.
+Rocky and sandy soils support savanna vegetation at higher elevations, with dense jungle vegetation in hollows and dense forests along the rivers.